YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: YOLOCS

-The network structure of the Dense Channel Compression for Feature Spatial Solidification structure (DCFS) is depicted in Fig.\ref{fig:dcfs}.
+The network structure of the Dense Channel Compression for Feature Spatial Solidification structure (DF) is depicted in Fig.\ref{fig:dcfs}.
 We employ a three-layer bottleneck structure, which gradually compresses the channels during the network's forward propagation.
 Half-channel $3\times3$ convolutions are applied to all branches, followed by batch normalization (BN)\cite{bn} and activation function layers.
 Subsequently, a $1\times1$ convolution layer is used to compress the output feature channels to match the input features channels.
-The concatenation of half-channel 3×3 convolutions from all layers, followed by the passage through the batch normalization layer and activation function, constitutes the process termed as \textbf{Optimizing Across Multiple Channel Feature Levels Jointly (OCJ)}.
-OCJ concatenates channel features generated by multiple branches into a unified distribution, and then refines channel weights using adaptable learnable parameters, $\gamma$ and $\beta$.
+The concatenation of half-channel 3×3 convolutions from all layers, followed by the passage through the batch normalization layer and activation function, constitutes the process termed as \textbf{Optimizing Channel Feature Jointly (OCFJ)}.
+OCFJ concatenates channel features generated by multiple branches into a unified distribution, and then refines channel weights using adaptable learnable parameters, $\gamma$ and $\beta$.
 This method equalizes the weighting of channel features across the branches, enhancing prominent features while suppressing suboptimal ones.
 If each branch produces distinctive channel feature distributions and employs weighted methods, the process of feature selection becomes prone to being trapped in local optima, thereby hindering the enhancement of network performance.
-Nevertheless, OCJ has the capacity to globally filter out high-quality features from among distinct branch feature sets, thereby mitigating the impact of suboptimal features on network performance and substantially curtailing both parameters and GFLOPs.
-To comprehensively evaluate the merits of our proposed OCJ approach, we conducted experiments(Tab.\ref{tab:comp}) using DCFS (OCJ) and DCFS (3 × 3, excluding OCJ).
-Empirical results indicate a notable 0.3\% increment in AP upon OCJ implementation, accompanied by reductions of 4.5M parameters and 8.2 GFLOPs.
-This conclusive evidence robustly underscores the inherent advantages of OCJ.
+Nevertheless, OCFJ has the capacity to globally filter out high-quality features from among distinct branch feature sets, thereby mitigating the impact of suboptimal features on network performance and substantially reducing both parameters and GFLOPs, as demonstrated in the comparison between the OCFJ and $3\times3$ structures.
+To comprehensively evaluate the merits of our proposed OCFJ approach, we conducted experiments(Tab.\ref{tab:comp}) using DF (OCFJ) and DF ($3\times3$, excluding OCFJ).
+Empirical results indicate a notable 0.3\% increment in AP upon OCFJ implementation, accompanied by reductions of 4.5M parameters and 8.2 GFLOPs.
+This conclusive evidence robustly underscores the inherent advantages of OCFJ.